 If this doesn't work you may need to set it up in System Preferences.
 Here's how:

-- Next click on Trackpad and in the Trackpad preferences select: 'Click with two fingers' beside Secondary click.
+- In Trackpad Preferences select: 'Click with two fingers' beside Secondary click.

 Tap a corner of the trackpad